Title character: Definitions

-Although it is common for the title character to be the protagonist, it is not unusual for the principle antagonist or a key secondary character to be named in the title instead.
-Examples of titular antagonists include Sauron in the book and film series The Lord of the Rings, Count Dracula in Bram Stoker's Dracula, or Francisco Scaramanga and Julius No in the James Bond novels and films The Man with the Golden Gun and Dr. No, or "The Big" Lebowski in the film of the same name.
-The protagonist and antagonist can arguably both be title characters, as in the films Godzilla vs. the Smog Monster or Smokey and the Bandit.
+Although it is common for the title character to be the protagonist, it is not unusual for the principal antagonist or a key secondary character to be named in the title instead.
+Examples of titular antagonists include Sauron in the book and film series The Lord of the Rings, Count Dracula in Bram Stoker's Dracula, or Francisco Scaramanga and Julius No in the James Bond novels and films The Man with the Golden Gun and Dr. No. The protagonist and antagonist can arguably both be title characters, as in the films Godzilla vs. the Smog Monster or Smokey and the Bandit.
 In the novel and TV series Shogun, the feudal lord Toranaga is the title character, but the protagonist is John Blackthorne.
 In the 2003 revival of August Wilson's Ma Rainey's Black Bottom, Whoopi Goldberg had the title role of Ma Rainey, but the lead was Charles S. Dutton as Levee.
 In The Wonderful Wizard of Oz, the Wizard of Oz is the title character, but is a minor supporting character.
 In the musical Bye Bye Birdie, Conrad Birdie is the title character, while Albert Peterson is the protagonist.
-In the video game The Legend of Zelda, the title character Princess Zelda is the damsel in distress, and the protagonist is Link.
-The title character in the 2017 animated film Coco is the protagonist's great-grandmother.
+In the video game The Legend of Zelda, the title character Princess Zelda is the damsel in distress and Link is her knight in shining armor.

 The title character need not be the subject of the title in a strict grammatical sense: Uncle Tom is considered the title character of Uncle Tom's Cabin and Lee Marvin is often described as playing the title character in the film The Man Who Shot Liberty Valance, as his character (Liberty Valance) is named in the title, even though the grammatical subject of the title is the person who shot him.